dryofficer21/AirBnB_clone/web_static/README.md

 # web_static
+Ilyass FAKHTAOUI
-I have not done task number 11 and 12
+I have not done the advanced tasks